-To avoid the possibility of serious injury, passengers must never be allowed to sit on the center armrest while the vehicle is in motion.
+To avoid serious injury, passengers must never be allowed to sit on the center armrest while the vehicle is in motion.

-■ Head restraint adjustment
+Head restraint adjustment

 Both the rear window side seats and the rear center seat are equipped with head restraints.